 In most states, graduates also must obtain licensure or certification to practice; however, California does not require licensure at this time.

 Applications for the Sacramento State dietetic internship program are accepted through DICAS only.
 Please email the DI Director (firstname.lastname@example.org) if you have additional questions.

 What to include in your DICAS application packet:

 - Documentation (through screenshot or scan) of paying the application fee of $50.
 Include this as a supplementary document.
 Your application will not be reviewed if this receipt is not attached.

-- Pay your application fee by using this link.
+- Pay your application fee (link in process)

 - Note: Our $50 application fee is separate from the DICAS first program designation application fee of $50 (and $25 for each additional DICAS program designation).

 - Personal statement responding to the following Sac State prompts:

 - Describe your interest in the dietetics profession.

 - What in particular about our program interests you?